sumnerevans/sumnerevans.com/content/posts/travel/2026-fosdem/brno/index.md

 ---

 This morning, I left Vienna for Prague, and on the way I went to Brno.
-Brno is very near the Austerlitz, Napoleon's best battlefield masterpiece.
+Brno is very near the Austerlitz battlefield, Napoleon's best military masterpiece.
 After visiting Waterloo (the site of Napoleon's ultimate defeat) the last [two]({{<ref"../../2025-fosdem/waterloo/index.md">}}) [years]({{<ref"../../2024-fosdem/waterloo/index.md">}}) I figured that it was only fair to go see the site of his greatest victory.